 - Contact the relevant department if a sanction is preventing you from accessing your results.

 - Contact the Library for a library sanction.

 - For all other sanctions contact the Student Business Centre.

-If you believe that the mark for your interim assessment or final grade for a subject does not accurately reflect your academic performance, following informal resolution with your lecturer or the subject coordinator, you have the right to apply to have your results reviewed and remarked by an independent Bond University academic.
+If you believe that the mark for your interim assessment or final grade for a subject does not accurately reflect your academic performance, you have the right to apply to have your results reviewed.

 A review of your mark will not consider the following: